ericf/express-handlebars/README.md

     pipe through the template, all helpers, and all partials.
 This is a side data channel.

-  * `[helpers]`: Render-level helpers should be merged with (and will override) instance and global helper functions.
+  * `[helpers]`: Render-level helpers that will be used instead of any instance-level helpers; these will be merged with (and will override) any global Handlebars helper functions.

-  * `[partials]`: Render-level partials that override _all_ this instance's partials.
+  * `[partials]`: Render-level partials that will be used instead of any instance-level partials.
 This is used internally as an optimization to avoid re-loading all the partials.

 #### `renderView(viewPath, options|callback, [callback])`